sibomarie/luna/README.md

 |             36|                      4|                 26|
 |             72|                      4|                 53|

-Image size is 1GB, provision node is equipped with 1Gb interface
+Image size is 1GB, provision node is equipped with 1Gb interface.

+Luna is proving to work with 300-node cluster.
+Boot time is aproximately 5 minutes.
+This includes BIOS POST procedures and all systemd services to start.

 # Start
 Let's assume you have server with ip 10.30.255.254 as internal interface for cluster